scottydphillips/hackerRankPracticeAlgos/README.md

 These are some of the algorithms I've completed from Hacker Rank in preparation for technical screening interviews for Developer positions.
 Solutions are only posted once all Hacker Rank test cases have passed.

 ## Implementation
-Solutions are in JavaScript and PHP as I currently work in a WordPress environment.
-Logic is the same between both solutions, only the syntax is changed to match the language.
+Solutions are in JavaScript and PHP as I currently work in a WordPress environment, and Python to learn.
+Logic is the same between solutions, only the syntax is changed to match the language.

 ## Feedback